-- 1. Attend an advisement session, call: 615-963-7102 to schedule an advisement session. - 2.
-Bring copies of all transcripts to the advisement session. - 3.
-Bring copy of current enrollment of courses. - a.
-Pre-admission nursing entrance examination scores - b Copy of all college transcripts - c.
-Current semester course enrollment - d.
-Copy of LPN License and RN eligibility - e.
-Verification of current employment - f.
-Reference letters from immediate supervisor and Director of Human Resources
+- 1. Attend an advisement session, call: 963-7102. - Bring copies of all transcripts to the advisement session. - Bring copy of current enrollment of courses.

+a.
+Pre-nursing exam scores

+- b.
+TSU letter of acceptance

+- Copy of all college transcripts

+- d.
+Current semester course enrollment

+- Copy of LPN License and RN eligibility e.

+- Verification of current employment

+- -Reference letters from immediate supervisor and Director

+- of Human Resources

-The Admissions Committee will review applications and applicants will be notified by Program Director.
+Admissions Committee will review applications and applicants will be notified by Program Director.